Request Free, One-on-one Academic Assessment

 SchoolTutoring Academy’s tutoring programs for Oshawa students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote! (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Oshawa District Curriculum Used in Our In-Home Tutoring Programs

 The curriculum used in Durham District School Board and Catholic School Board is based on the Ontario Curriculum which is comprehensive and provides a clear scope and sequence for learning.
 Each subject is organized according to its major topics and then students are introduced each year to increasingly complex skills and knowledge in each area.
 Students also are taught to find areas where their learning connects so they can understand who learning in one subject benefits other subject-area learning as well.
 Critical thinking skills are incorporated into the expectations of each subject, and students learn how to do scientific and logical reasoning as well as analyze texts from all subjects.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Oshawa Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 SchoolTutoring Academy works with young learners and students, all the way up through high school.
 We offer Pre-K and Kindergarten Tutoring as well as Elementary School Tutoring to build a strong learning foundation early on.
 We also offer comprehensive tutoring across all school subjects.